shivanasiri/shivanasiri.github.io/work/ziet-please-hold-still/index.md

 <p>
-  <em>Ziet, Please Hold Still</em> reflects on time, stillness, and the delicate balance between care and decay.
-  Clay vessels and wooden forms interact with gravity and impermanence, mirroring the quiet endurance of material and human fragility.
+  <em>Ziet, Please Hold Still</em> This installation reflects on distance, belonging, and the weight of time.
+Referencing traditional Iranian architectural forms, each clay structure stands on wooden islands shaped from the topographies of Iranian cities.
+The work evokes a quiet tension between permanence and loss—forms anchored yet isolated, suspended in a moment that resists passing.
+The projected house blueprint extends this meditation on memory, territory, and the fragile construction of home.
 </p>

 <p><a href="{{ '/work/' | relative_url }}">← Back to all works</a></p>